vodquang96/django-anymail/README.rst

 Anymail: Django email backends for Mailgun, Postmark, SendGrid, SparkPost and more
 ==================================================================================

- **EARLY DEVELOPMENT**

- This project is undergoing rapid development to get to a 1.0 release.
+ **PRE-1.0**

- Before 1.0, minor version bumps might include breaking changes.
+ Although several projects are using this package in production, the API and feature set are still evolving, and the package has not yet reached 1.0 status.
+Before 1.0, minor version bumps might include breaking changes (following semantic versioning rules).
  Please check the
  `release notes <https://github.com/anymail/django-anymail/releases>`_